sloth-ci/sloth-ci/docs/index.rst

 Create a hook on Bitbucket, and you docs will be automatically built on every push to the repo.

 That wasn't too hard, was it?
-But that's just one thing Sloth CI can do. :doc:`Learn more <components/index>` about how Sloth CI works or jump straight to :doc:`recipes <recipes/index>`.
+But that's just one thing Sloth CI can do.
+See some :doc:`recipes <recipes/index>` for other practical examples.

 .. note::

-    Obviously, the Sloth CI server running on your machine must be accessible from the Internet for Bitbucket (or GitHub, or whatever) to be able to send you push notifications.
+    The Sloth CI server running on your machine must be accessible from the Internet for Bitbucket (or GitHub, or whatever) to be able to send you push notifications.